Multiple organ dysfunction syndrome: Diagnosis

-Definition

-Multiple dysfunction syndrome is the presence of altered organ function in acutely ill patients such that homeostasis cannot be maintained without intervention.
-It usually involves two or more organ systems.
-It calls for an immediate intervention.

 Management

-At present, there is no drug or device that can reverse organ failure that has been judged by the health care team to be medically and/or surgically irreversible (organ function can recover, at least to a degree, in patients whose organs are very dysfunctional, where the patient has not died; and some organs, like the liver or the skin, can regenerate better than others),- with the possible exception of single or multiple organ transplants or the use of artificial organs or organ parts, in certain candidates in specific situations.
+At present, there is no drug or device that can reverse organ failure that has been judged by the health care team to be medically or surgically irreversible (organ function can recover, at least to a degree, in patients whose organs are very dysfunctional, where the patient has not died; and some organs, like the liver or the skin, can regenerate better than others), with the possible exception of single or multiple organ transplants or the use of artificial organs or organ parts, in certain candidates in specific situations.
 Therapy, therefore, is usually mostly limited to supportive care, i.e. safeguarding hemodynamics, and respiration.
 Maintaining adequate tissue oxygenation is a principal target.
 Starting enteral nutrition within 36 hours of admission to an intensive care unit has reduced infectious complications.